 When the homebound committee has approved for a student to receive homebound services, the homebound instructor will submit an attendance log to the campus attendance secretary on a weekly basis.
 Homebound attendance coding will be pre-entered on a monthly basis (Q-awaiting services).
-Upon receipt of the homebound log from the teacher, the attendance secretary will manually enter the homebound attendance code (X) based on the chart below.
-Once the data is entered, keep a copy of the log in alpha order in the homebound folder.
+Upon receipt of the homebound log from the teacher, the attendance secretary will manually enter the homebound attendance code (X) based on eligible days.
+Once the attendance is entered, keep a copy of the log in chronological order in the student's homebound folder.